 How much do STD tests cost?
 The cost of STD tests varies widely depending on where you have the test done and what you screen for.
 There are a number of clinics in major cities that offer low-cost STD tests for most major infections.
 Testing at your doctor’s office will vary in cost depending on your insurance coverage.

 You can also buy a number of at-home kits.
-Many will cost around $250 for testing that screens for 5 to 10 STDs.
-You can also take rapid STD tests that will cost around $50.
+Many will cost a couple hundred dollars for testing that screens for 5 to 10 STDs.
+You can also take rapid STD tests that will cost around fifty bucks.

 Are STD tests accurate?
 Some STD tests are not accurate and at home STD testing provides a large margin of error.
 If you use a home testing kit that delivers instant results, there is a much higher risk of an error.
 Some tests may give false positives, telling you that you have an STD when you do not.
 Others may tell you that you are STD-free, even though you are infected.
 Swab tests are more accurate than blood tests, so some doctors and clinics prefer to use them for high-risk cases.